 Remove cookies by going to settings and then ‘clear browser data,’ choose clear cookies.

 9. Don’t download from a suspicious website

-While downloading a torrent or a file can be tempting, you must make sure the file you are downloading is from a reputable site.
+While downloading a file can be tempting, you must make sure the file you are downloading is from a reputable site.
 Some files may contain malicious software that acts as a spyware without you knowing about it.

 10. Be mindful of the information you share on forums online

 We all like to give our opinion on topics and engage in online debates.
 While doing so in a positive manner is a healthy activity, the other side of giving in your valuable information could allure a potential hacker to stalk you and hack you.

 We hope the above information serves as a useful guide for you to learn how to prevent hacking.
 Make sure you use the above practices to strengthen your online security and prevent hackers from compromising your data.